University of Georgia

 What happens if a violation of the NDAH policy is found?

-The University will not tolerate discrimination, harassment or retaliation that violates the NDAH Policy and where such is found, will take steps to end it immediately, remedy its effects, and prevent recurrence.
-An individual found to have engaged in discrimination, harassment or retaliation will be subject to appropriate disciplinary and/or remedial action, as warranted.
+UGA will not tolerate discrimination, harassment or retaliation that violates the NDAH Policy.
+Where such is found, UGA will take steps to end it immediately, remedy its effects, and prevent recurrence.
+An individual found to have violated the NDAH Policy will be subject to appropriate disciplinary and/or remedial action, as warranted.
 This may include probation, suspension, expulsion or termination.